-The market’s best mobile camera with 5x optical zoom, 10x hybrid zoom and revolutionary night mode.
+Positive The market’s best mobile camera with 5x optical zoom, 10x hybrid zoom and revolutionary night mode.
 Lightning-fast charging, reverse wireless charging, strong performance and plenty of other usable functionality.
 Best value top range mobile phone right now.

-Semi-poor voice quality with sound created by screen vibration.
+Negative Semi-poor voice quality with sound created by screen vibration.
 Lacks stereo sound because of this.
 MicroSD cards are not supported, and the camera’s AI features seem mostly for fun.
 Glides if not laid on a 100% level surface.

 From being an underdog specialising in cheap mobiles, in the last couple of years Chinese company Huawei has become the world’s second-largest mobile phone manufacturer, only beaten by Samsung, which the Chinese may well conceivably overtake in the next six to 12 months.